How to Track Emails in Gmail

 Step-by-Step: How to Track Emails in Gmail

-Definition: Email open tracking is a method of detecting when an email is opened by embedding a unique image inside the message.
-When that image loads, the system records the event.
+Email tracking works by embedding a unique image inside the email.
+When the recipient opens the message and images load, the tracking system records the first confirmed open event.

 Does This Work for Personal Gmail Accounts?